trpc-group/trpc-cpp/docs/en/redis_client_guide.md

 In the given business scenario, there is only one Redis service.
 Some Redis access requests are heavy and time-consuming, while others are lightweight and quick.
 We want to set a higher timeout for the heavy requests and a lower timeout for the lightweight requests.
 There are two possible solutions:

+- Request-level timeout parameter

-1）Request-level timeout parameter: Set the timeout individually in the client context for each request;
+  Set the timeout individually in the client context for each request;

+- RedisServiceProxy-level timeout parameter

-2）RedisServiceProxy-level timeout parameter: Treat the Redis service as two separate downstream services by configuring two RedisServiceProxy instances.
+  Treat the Redis service as two separate downstream services by configuring two RedisServiceProxy instances.
 The service names will be different, but the target will remain the same.
 Set different timeouts for the two services.
 When obtaining the RedisServiceProxy, use the service name to retrieve the appropriate proxy.
 Invoke different types of requests using the corresponding proxy, and so on.

 ## When fiber, if individual data entries are relatively large (>10MB), the program may unexpectedly crash (core dump)？